 Good Tree Advice...

 'Choose a tree for its all-round performance' my sensible garden books would drone.
-'Don't be tempted by fluffy spring flowers - trees need to offer MUCH MORE'...
-I used to agree - until this spring, when for the first time in the short ten-year history of the Moosey garden I've had a little more time to spend in the garden.
+'Don't be tempted by fluffy spring flowers - trees need to offer MUCH MORE'.
+I used to agree - until my first spring as a properly retired full-time gardener.

 The Garden is Blossoming...